nnfunny/nnfunny/README.md

 My favorite quote: “The only constant is change” - The Greek philosopher Heraclitus 🍀

-I'm Nam 🌻, and I am an avid programmer.
+I'm Nam 🌻, and I am an avid developer.

 I'm passionate about 🕸 web development.